Morena 6 support resources

 Can I capture images from multiple sources, e.g. two cameras, simultaneously?

-No, because Twain nor Sane technologies do not allow it.
+No, because neither Twain nor Sane technologies allow this.

-Is it possible to redirect the debug log to a file instead of console?
+Is it possible to redirect the debug log to a file instead of a console?

 How do I detect a blank page?

-To detect a blank page document, developer can use setJobControl(int value) method with these values of TwainConstants class:
+To detect a blank page document, the developer can use the setJobControl(int value) method with the following values for the TwainConstants class:

 TWJC_NONE No job control.